-A note about legal terminology: Though we talk about the number of "visas" available, we mean the number of people who can be given U.S. permanent residency, through an immigrant visa or a green card.
-(People who adjust their status to permanent resident in the United States don't need an actual U.S. entry visa in their passport to do so, but they still need to have a "visa number" or a green card "space" available to them.)
+When Congress made the immigration laws, they decided to limit how many people could immigrate in certain categories.
+Actually, though we talk about the number of "visas" available, we mean the number of people who can be given U.S. permanent residency, through an immigrant visa or a green card.
+(People who adjust their status to permanent resident in the United States don't need an actual U.S. entry visa in their passport to do so, but they still need to have a "visa number" or a green card space available to them.)

-For each of the below categories of potential immigrants, there's a separate limit on the number allotted.
+For each of the below categories of potential immigrants, there's a separate limit on the number of visas allotted per year.
 Here is how the family- and employment-based preference categories are arranged:

 Each year, by law, the U.S. government allots a set number of immigrant visa numbers in each preference category.
-You don't really need to study the details, but might find the numbers interesting for purposes of understanding why you might face a wait.
+You might find these numbers interesting for purposes of understanding the often long waits.

 For purposes of visa allocation, the U.S. government follows its fiscal year, which starts and ends in October.
 This might affect you if the government runs out of visas for your category before October.
 You will know at that point that you have no chance of advancing on the waiting list until the "new year" begins October 1.